 900 street dogs find refuge in the rolling tropical hills of Central America.

 Alvari Saumet and his wife started the sanctuary eight years ago.
 Thousands of abandoned dogs have found refuge since then.
-While the facility can act as a forever home, all of the canines are up for adoption.
+While the facility can act as a forever home, all of the canines are up for adoption to find their own loving homes.

 Interested adoptive parents can schedule a time to walk through the refuge and check out the frolicking pups.

 The sanctuary is also open to the public on specified dates for an alternative eco-friendly travel tour.
-The walk-through is free, but the facility relies on donations to thrive.
+The walk-through is free, but the no-kill shelter relies on donations for operating costs, medical costs, and dog food, because they need a lot!

-Upon check-in, every dog receives vaccines, deworming, and medication along with sterilization.
+Upon check-in at the no-kill sanctuary, every dog receives vaccines, deworming, and medication along with sterilization.
 All of the pups also have their own names and unique breeds, even if it means coining a new breed for certain mutts, such as Labrahuskies, German Greyhounds, Schnaufoxes, and Bordercockers.

 Throughout the day, the small staff medicates, bathes, and feeds the dogs.
 They also peruse the grounds picking up dog waste.

-The dogs are free to roam the 1,000-acre enclosure during the day but have shelter and water available at all times.
+The dogs are free to roam the 1,000-acre enclosure during the day but have sheltered structures and water available at all times.
 They are brought in for the night where volunteers provide beds for them.
-Volunteers also lead the dogs, as well as visitors, along scenic hikes.
+Volunteers also lead the rescue dogs, as well as visitors, along scenic hikes and daily walks in the nearby jungles.
+They even offer tours of the local coffee plantations.

 Territorio de Zaguates is certainly a safe haven for these canines, ensuring that they live a happy life and reminding us why we should #adoptdontshop.